center-for-threat-informed-defense/sightings_ecosystem/docs/get-involved.rst

 ********************************************

-The Center is a non-profit, privately funded research and development organization operated by MITRE Engenuity.
+The Center is a non-profit, privately funded research and development organization operated by MITRE.
 The Center’s mission is to advance the state of the art and the state of the practice in threat-informed defense globally.
 Comprised of participant organizations from around the globe with highly sophisticated security teams, the Center builds on MITRE ATT&CK®, an important foundation for threat informed defense used by